SortableJS/Sortable/README.md

 		evt.from;  // previous list
-		evt.oldIndex;  // element's old index within old parent evt.newIndex;  // element's new index within new parent evt.putMode;  // put mode: "clone", when in a clone context },
+		evt.oldIndex;  // element's old index within old parent evt.newIndex;  // element's new index within new parent evt.pullMode;  // When item is in another sortable: `"clone"` if cloning, `true` if moving },

 	// Element is dropped into the list from another list
 	onAdd: function (/**Event*/evt) {
-		// all properties of onEnd event plus: var itemEl = evt.putMode;  // put mode: "clone", when in a clone context },
+		// same properties as onEnd
+	},

 	// Changed sorting within list